 Pearrygin Lake State Park is a gorgeous lake just 4 miles NW of Winthrop.
 This lake is popular for water sports like fishing and boating.
 Paddle boards, kayaks, paddle boats, and row boats can be rented at Silverline Resort.

 When spring runoff raises river levels, the Methow River becomes a fun and exhilarating whitewater rafting destination.
-The Methow River is rated class 1, 2, 3, and trips can be customized to meet the interests of families and groups.
-Raft trips can be booked through the various companies listed below.
-Kayakers will enjoy the Methow River as well, and many choose to explore its tributaries to get off the beaten path and into more remote sections of river.
+The Methow River is rated up to class IV, depending on water level and section, and trips can be customized to meet the interests of families and groups.
+Whitewater Raft and Kayak trips can be booked through Methow Rafting.
+Additionally, Methow Rafting has valuable information about current river conditions and hazards if getting out on a private float is more your style.

-Inner-tubing the Methow river is a popular pastime on hot summer days.
+Inner-tubing the Methow River is a popular pastime on hot summer days.
 Tubes can be purchased from a variety of businesses in Winthrop.
-It is always a good idea to scout your river route before launching.
-Various companies will assist you too with tube rentals and vehicle transportation assistance including AbbyCreek Inn, and Methow Rafting.
+It is always a good idea to assess your group’s ability level before getting on the water, scout your river route before launching, and remember to wear your life jacket!
+Various companies will assist you with tube rentals and vehicle transportation assistance including AbbyCreek Inn, and Methow Rafting.

 Pearrygin Lake is the clear choice for motor sport enthusiasts.
 Located just minutes from downtown Winthrop, and with several camping option including Silverline Resort and the State Park, water ski, jet ski and fishing enthusiasts can hunker down and enjoy the water, views and other recreational opportunities for days on end.